 Making It Real

 Translating this framework into practice requires three specific actions.
-First, acknowledge that managers need genuine development time—not as an add-on to their existing workload but as a central part of their role.
+First, acknowledge that managers need genuine development time, as a central part of their role, not an add-on to an already full workload.
 Second, create structures for peer learning and shared experimentation, not just individual training.
 Third, measure success not by how quickly managers adopt AI, but by the quality of psychological safety and learning in their teams.

 The organisations that will succeed with AI won't be those where adoption happens fastest.
 They'll be those where managers feel equipped, supported, and genuinely confident in their ability to lead their teams through the transition.